 In the Appalachian foothills of southern Ohio, in Adams County, lies a stretch of road called Sunshine Ridge.
 Straddling Stout Run and Scioto Brush Creek watersheds, Sunshine Ridge and the surrounding Appalachian foothills that fan outward from it boast iconic Appalachian forest.

-It’s this rich forest habitat that the Conservancy seeks to protect as part of its "Sunshine Corridor" project.
-The area was selected as a priority for protection not only because of the remarkable biodiversity it harbors, but also because of its strategic location—the 6,000 acres along the corridor link the Conservancy's more than 20,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 63,000-acre Shawnee State Forest, just some 2½ miles away at their closest points.
+It’s this rich forest habitat that The Nature Conservancy seeks to protect as part of its "Sunshine Corridor" project.
+The area was selected as a priority for protection not only because of the remarkable biodiversity it harbors, but also because of its strategic location—the 6,000 acres along the corridor link TNC's more than 20,000-acre Richard and Lucile Durrell Edge of Appalachia Preserve System with the 63,000-acre Shawnee State Forest, just some two and a half miles away at their closest points.

 Linking these two protected areas will create the largest contiguous, protected forestland in Ohio.
-As of 2019, the Conservancy is over halfway to its goal, with more than 4,000 acres conserved.
+As of 2019, The Nature Conservancy is over halfway to its goal, with more than 4,000 acres conserved.

 Why it's Important

-In addition to being key habitat for bear and bobcat, this area is extremely significant for the migration and nesting of many imperiled songbirds including the worm-eating warbler, Acadian flycatcher, Kentucky warbler and scarlet tanager.
-The rolling Ohio hills support nearly 50 percent of the cerulean warbler's global populations during the breeding season.
+In addition to being key habitat for black bear and bobcat, this area is extremely significant for the migration and nesting of many imperiled songbirds including the worm-eating warbler, Acadian flycatcher, Kentucky warbler and scarlet tanager.
+The rolling Ohio hills support nearly 50% of the cerulean warbler's global populations during the breeding season.